charlielobster/CUDA_NekRS/README.md

      There is fix out there for that issue, but not in this Readme.

-Next, install CUDA Toolkit, drivers, and related development tools, taken from these links:
+Now install CUDA Toolkit, drivers, and related development tools, taken from these links:

 https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=24.04&target_type=deb_local